d11wtq/rdo/README.md

 If it is not possible to establish a connection an RDO::Exception is raised, which should provide any reason given by the DBMS.

+You can also pass a block to #connect.
+This has the same semantics as passing a block to File#open (i.e. it passes itself to the block, returns the value of the block and finally closes the connection).

 ### Disconnecting

 RDO will disconnect automatically when the connection is garbage-collected,